sensu/sensu-flow/README.md

   type: pipe
 ```

-### Commit and push changes
+### Commit and Push Changes
-Once these files are in place, you can commit and push the changes back to Github.
-The Github SensuFlow action should trigger, and run to completion.
+Once these files are in place, you can commit and push the changes back to GitHub.
+The SensuFlow GitHub Action should trigger and run to completion.
-You can then verify using sensuctl in your administrative environment that the test-namespace exists
+You can then verify using sensuctl in your administrative environment that the test-namespace exists.
 ```
 sensuctl namespace list
 ```